 pressure on the town's existing water resources.
 This makes it imperative to monitor and maintain the quality of all water resources in Pelham and the surrounding region.
 Currently, 9% of Pelham residents are served by Pennichuck Water Works, which is a privately owned public water system.
 The other 91% (approx. 4,809 properties) of Pelham's population is on private well water.
 There are also a total of sixty-eight public water supply systems in Pelham and fifty-one of these are currently active.
 Approximately 56% of Pelham's active public wells have a below average supply which is a concern for the town.
-Though this information provided by the NH Department of Environment Services only pertains to the public water supply sources in Pelham, many of Pelham's residents in the Sherburne Road and Spaulding Hill Road areas are experiencing water supply issues with very low yields derived from their wells.
-To address water scarcity issues, Pelham's Water Commission is working with a consultant to conduct a water feasibility study that will evaluate the potential for additional public water infrastructure.
+Though this information provided by the NH Department of Environment Services only pertains to the public water supply sources in Pelham, many of Pelham's residents in the Sherburne Road and Spaulding Hill Road areas are seeing water supply issues with very low yields derived from their wells.
+To address water scarcity issues, the town recently put out a request for a water feasibility study that will evaluate the potential for additional public water infrastructure.
 Therefore, protection of Pelham's groundwater resources is critical to the future of the town.